 Private Eye editor and satirist Ian Hislop says he’s “orphaned” from his own family history.
 His father, globetrotting civil engineer David, died when Ian was just 12 and he lost his mother, Helen, at a comparatively young age too.

-“We all point the camera at our children,” Ian says after watching some old home movies of his early ex-pat childhood.
+“We all point the camera at our children,” Ian says after watching some old home movies of his early ex-pat childhood on Who Do You Think You Are?
 But maybe, he suggests, that’s getting things the wrong way round because eventually it’s the children who need to be reminded of their parents.

 “The adults look worried, unconfident,” says Ian as he looks at pictures taken for compulsory registration cards.
 Other photographs from the era are the stuff of nightmares: a German solider pictured with a British bobby, a decorative flowerbed where the plants make a swastika.
 Meeting his mother’s friends, Ian hears of their “frustration” over the five-year occupation.
 He’s also impressed by their fortitude and wonders aloud if he would have coped so well.

-To trace his paternal grandfather, David Murdoch Hislop (1889-1857), Ian heads north to Ayr.
+To trace his paternal grandfather, David Murdoch Hislop (1889-1857), Ian heads to Ayr in Scotland.
 There he meets Betty, whose own father was David’s best friend.
 Gradually, a picture of David begins to emerge.
 A teacher who rose to become a headmaster, he was heavily involved with the local Presbyterian Church.
 He was a stern man who certainly wouldn’t have approved if he had known the church where he was deacon would later be converted into a pub.

 Yet teaching was David’s second profession.
 Earlier in his life, he was a soldier with the Ninth Highland Light Infantry during the First World War.
 His service records were destroyed in the Blitz, but Ian is still able to get some idea of what he must have gone through by visiting France.
 Near Clary, he follows an account of the advance at Targelle Ravine in September 1918 when the Ninth courageously took German positions before being forced to retreat.